-- Dedicated teams of staff to support progression to chosen careers and university - Web-based careers software, including Unifrog - Access to face-to face advice and guidance from professional Careers Advisers - Advice which is confidential, impartial and promotes equality - Work Skills CV and letter-writing support - Sixth Form tutors actively encourage their students to book career appointments.
-Support for UCAS Personal statements, CV writing, extended work experience, support with interview techniques, degree and advanced apprenticeships, and higher education options.
-Personalised support is key. - A dedicated Careers Facebook page, regularly communicating careers focused information and opportunities to students and parents.
+- Dedicated teams of staff to support progression to chosen careers and university - · Web-based careers software, including Unifrog - · Access to face-to face advice and guidance from professional Careers Advisers - · Advice which is confidential, impartial and promotes equality - One week of in-person work experience during Year 12 - Mock interviews for all Year 13 students supported by local employers - Work Skills CV, letter-writing and interview skills workshops - Sixth Form tutors actively encourage their students to book career appointments.
+We provide personalised support for UCAS Personal statements, CVwriting, extended work experience, improving interview techniques, applying for degree and advanced apprenticeships, and higher educationoptions. - A dedicated Careers Facebook page and year-specific MS Team channel, regularly communicating careers focused information and opportunities tostudents and parents. - There is a dedicated lesson per week in which a varied enrichment programme takes place.
+Examples of enrichment activities are student finance, volunteering and gap years.